nerla-alessandro/Cryptography/README.md

     -Distinguishes Cyphertext from Plaintext based on frequency analysis.

     -4 .txt files have been provided to test the Cyphertext/Plaintext Detector.
-        There are 2 Plaintext files, 1 in English and 1 in Italian.
+        There are 2 Plaintext files (random words): 1 in English and 1 in Italian.
-        There are 2 Cyphertext files, 1 using a mono-alphabetic substitution cypher and 1 using a poly-alphabetic one.
+        There are 2 Cyphertext files (derived from the English Plaintext): 1 using a mono-alphabetic substitution cypher and 1 using a poly-alphabetic one.